Xmousia/ai-framework-analysis/README.md

 ## License

 Open source - designed for educational and research use.
 Contributions welcome under educational fair use principles.
 Tool developed to support responsible AI literacy education in humanities contexts.
+AI Framework Analysis Tool © 2025 by TD is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Citation